masc-it/ScrapingMonkey/docs/README.md

 ## A generic Response

-A json object structured in the following way, i.e:
+ScrapingMonkey replies with a json object structured in the following way, i.e:

 	{
 		"target1": // this is the target alias, that you specify using the *name* parameter